Last updated on February 15th, 2021 at 12:26 pm

 World Press Freedom Rank: USA 45/180

-Founded in 2010, Climate Change Dispatch is a climate change denial blog edited by attorney James Taylor.
+Founded in 2010, Climate Change Dispatch is a Human influenced climate change denial blog managed and edited by Thomas Richard.
 According to their about page: “Climate Change Dispatch (CCD) is a science and environmental news site showing its visitors the facts behind the theory of global warming, which are not being told by the mainstream media and the global-warming zealots.
 As noted below*, we do not believe in consensus science.
 Beliefs belong in church, in prayers, but not in the scientific method.”

 Funded by / Ownership